tsimeonov/Computer-Science/Computer Science/CM1010 Introduction to programming 2/Week 17/test.md

 ---

-##### 4.When testing the structure of the code, it isn't possible to test all logical paths.
+##### 4. When testing the structure of the code, it isn't possible to test all logical paths.
 Which of hte following is the best strategy for choosing to test?

 - None of these - you just have to work through all possibilities
 - Highest inputs only to a unit of code